The USDAC is grateful for the support of the following partners:

 The Lower Manhattan Cultural Council offered a temporary home-base to USDAC HQ on Governor's Island in NYC as part of the spring 2015 Process Space program.
 Process Space provides intensive, project-based studio residencies, including opportunities for audience development, for mid-career and established artists and arts groups working across all disciplines.

-Thanks also to the Carroll Petrie Foundation and the St. Louis Community Foundation.
+Thanks also to the Carroll Petrie Foundation, the McIntyre Foundation, the St. Louis Regional Arts Commission, the Germanacos Foundation, the Rauschenberg Foundation, Metabolic Studios, WESTAF, and the St. Louis Community Foundation.

 We're looking for additional support as we build out our infrastructure to wider our reach and deepen our impact.
 If you're inspired by our vision and want to support our work in some way please be in touch.